 In this post, we classify one-dimensional algebraic groups over an algebraically closed field.
+This post was later extended in this one.

 The world of algebraic groups, and even more generally affine group schemes, is a vast and scary place; all kinds of unexpected things can happen.
 Even in the cases that we best understand, like reductive groups over local fields, we are far from being able to ‘list’ all such possible groups (the best we can do is try and list root data in the reductive case).